dauss75/gdc_snp/README.md

 ## Simulation B

+As we observe from [Simulation A](#simulation-a) that without max pooling outperformed overall, following experiments consider no max pooling, but with three dropout values - 0.1, 0.3, and 0.5.

 ### Nonsynonymous mutation data

 * Input data: training ( 6466 samples x 19168 features) and test ( 2154 samples x 19168 features)